DeveloperClyde246/streamlit-GIT-FYP2-Refactored/README.md

 ## To run:
 ## 1.1 Install applications
-1. install ffmpeg, can refer to this video "https://www.youtube.com/watch?v=JR36oH35Fgg"
+1. Install ffmpeg, can refer to this video "https://www.youtube.com/watch?v=JR36oH35Fgg"
 2. Install python version 3.10.0

 ## 1.2 Download file and install dependencies
 1. Download project zip and extract into a folder within "C: Drive"
 2. Open folder in an editor.
-The developer mainly use VSCode.
+The developer mainly use VSCode
 3. Open a new terminal
 4. Install dependencies by using command "pip install -r requirements.txt"